George Ward Nichols

+An illustration to the article Wild Bill by George Ward Nichols (Harper’s New Monthly Magazine, February, 1867).

 George Ward Nichols (June 21, 1831 - September 15, 1885) was an American journalist known as the creator of the legend of Wild Bill Hickok.

 Nichols was born on June 21, 1831, in Tremont, Maine.
 During American Civil War he served under General John C. Fremont and General William Sherman.
 He wrote The Story of the Great March (1865).
 The book was translated on several languages.

 "The plantation negroes are the most ignorant and debased of any I have ever seen.
 As nearly as I can ascertain, it has been the effort of the South Carolina master to degrade his slaves as low in the scale of human nature, and as near the mules and oxen which he owns in common with them, as possible.
 It makes one's blood boil to see the evidences of the heartlessness and cruelty of these white men.
 I firmly believe that we are God's instruments of justice, and that they are at last called to account for this shameless crime."